-The term à la carte is used to describe how restaurants price menu items that you order. À la carte means 'according to the menu' and is a French phrase.
-A restaurant that prices items à la carte may list those in a printed menu, on a tablet, post them on a board or even provide the information verbally.
+The term à la carte is a French phrase meaning "according to the menu" describe how restaurants price menu items that you order.
+A restaurant that prices items à la carte may list those in a printed menu, on a tablet, post them on a board, or even provide the information verbally.
 It isn't so much about where the information is posted or how it is presented, it's a method of charging.

 When you look at a regular restaurant menu you'll typically see prices quoted à la carte.
 In other words, each item will have a price associated with it, and you can pick and choose which items you'd like to order.
-You will be charged for each item that you choose based on that item's price.
-Isn't that the way it always is?
-No!
-Sometimes a restaurant will offer an all-you-can-eat buffet, and no matter what you eat, or how much, you will pay one designated price.
-A third option that is very common at Phoenix area restaurants is the prix fixe meal, where there are a certain number of courses offered at a fixed price, and you may be able to choose from a few items for each course.
-These are typically three-, four- or five-course meals.
+You will then be charged for each item that you choose based on that item's price.